 Josef: Hang in there.
 Everyone is waiting to be able to travel.
 Of course at the moment it is tough to decide whether to shut your doors or stay open and how to handle your staff.

 Now the key is how you manage your assets, and there are many properties out there from private hotels to large franchises to rentals.
 Hang in there, use this time to make sure you can automate operational tasks once everything starts up again.
 Look at the manual processes you do, your distribution models and marketing.

 If you are spending less time on these tasks, you can engage people to book with you directly, and spend more time on your marketing.
 Not to mention cross-train your staff, and be busier with upselling.

 With all this you could squeeze out more revenue and decrease your distribution costs overall.

-If I had a hotel – that is my ultimate goal, I would love to own a hotel myself.
+If I had a hotel – my ultimate goal, I would love to own a hotel myself.
 I know that in a way I am being naive about the different challenges that hoteliers face every day, but if I had a hotel I would find it extremely difficult to operate.

 However, I would remind myself that people want to travel.
-We saw it during the summer, as soon as the lockdown lifted people went on travelling.
+We saw it during the summer, as soon as the lockdown lifted people went on traveling.
 They were streaming to get out from where they live.

 Flora: So if you owned a hotel what would it be?

 Josef: A 30-50 bedroom luxury boutique, city center Prague.
 I left when I was 8 but I will always have a connection with that city.